capnramses/exterminator/README.md

 ![screenshot](shots/exp.png)

-Because modern IDEs are inexcusably slow, and why can't I just have GDB with a better (Turbo-C style) UI and less typing?
+Because modern IDEs are inexcusably slow, and why can't I just have GDB with a better (Turbo C style) UI and less typing?

 ##goals